-Political unrest has given way to a period of calm and stability in scenic Nicaragua.
-Yet the country has not quite escaped the stigma of the past, consequently not becoming the major tourist destination it deserves to be.
+Though political unrest has given way to a period of calm and stability in scenic Nicaragua, the country has not quite escaped the stigma of the past and become the major tourist destination it deserves to be.

 However, the tourism industry is growing.
 Nature lovers will adore the rich tapestry of flora and fauna within this Central American wonderland.
 It is only a matter of time before more travellers appreciate what a lucky few have already found.

 Positioned between Costa Rica to the south and Honduras to the north, the country is flanked by seas on two sides: the Atlantic Caribbean stretches along its eastern shores, with the Pacific Ocean stretching out to the west.

 Nicaragua is known as 'the land of lakes and volcanoes', with countless lagoons and lakes connected by networks of interlacing rivers and a chain of smouldering mountains and lava fields running along the country's Pacific side.
-Lago de Nicaragua, a 92-mile (148km) long freshwater, shark-inhabited lake, dominates the terrain of the southwest.
+Lago de Nicaragua, a 99-mile (160km) long freshwater, shark-inhabited lake, dominates the terrain of the southwest.

 Rainforest blankets much of the lowlands, while high quality coffee beans grow along the highland slopes.
 Incredible animals make their homes in these environments: millions of sea turtles are born on the sandy western beaches, while jaguars and three-toed sloths roam the jungle canopies.